deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 **Drew Cavendish**

 "No!
 NO!!"
 Drew elbowed his way between the new miners and singled out the culprit.
 "You do *not* just check your own seal and trust it.
-You check your friend's, and get him to check yours, and then you both get a third opinion!”
+You check your friend's, and get him to check yours, and then you both get a third opinion!"

 He leaned in and tapped the newcomer's faceplate to punctuate his next sentence, pleased to see that they had gone pale inside their hardsuit.
 "The alternative *(tap)* is that you **_die_** (tap).
 Come on, this is the most basic stuff, you already went over this down on Earth!"

 "Sorry, boss." the offender mumbled.

 "Don't give me 'sorry'." he growled, grabbing the helmet and yanking.
 It popped right off.
 "If you had tried to go out there, we'd have had to blow the emergency repressure on the airlock, and that costs seven thousand pounds and a couple of burst eardrums. *Get.
 Your seal.
-Checked.”*
+Checked."*

 "Yes, boss."